chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/DischargeInceptionModel.rst

 .. code-block:: c++

-   class StreamerInceptionTagger : public CellTagger
+   class DischargeInceptionTagger : public CellTagger

-and is automatically included in simulations when setting up the application through the Python setup tools (see :ref:`Chap:StreamerInceptionSetup`).
+and is automatically included in simulations when setting up the application through the Python setup tools (see :ref:`Chap:DischargeInceptionSetup`).
 The user can control refinement buffers and criterion through the following input options:

-* ``StreamerInceptionTagger.buffer`` Adds a buffer region around tagged cells.
+* ``DischargeInceptionTagger.buffer`` Adds a buffer region around tagged cells.
-* ``StreamerInceptionTagger.max_voltage`` Maximum voltage that will be simulated.
+* ``DischargeInceptionTagger.max_voltage`` Maximum voltage that will be simulated.
-* ``StreamerInceptionTagger.ref_alpha`` Sets the refinement criterion :math:`\lambda` as above.
+* ``DischargeInceptionTagger.ref_alpha`` Sets the refinement criterion :math:`\lambda` as above.

 For example:

 .. code-block:: text

-   StreamerInceptionTagger.buffer      = 4
+   DischargeInceptionTagger.buffer      = 4
-   StreamerInceptionTagger.max_voltage = 30E3
+   DischargeInceptionTagger.max_voltage = 30E3
-   StreamerInceptionTagger.ref_alpha   = 2.0
+   DischargeInceptionTagger.ref_alpha   = 2.0

-.. _Chap:StreamerInceptionSetup:
+.. _Chap:DischargeInceptionSetup:

 Setting up a new problem
 ------------------------

-To set up a new problem, using the Python setup tools in :file:`$DISCHARGE_HOME/Physics/StreamerInception` is the simplest way.
+To set up a new problem, using the Python setup tools in :file:`$DISCHARGE_HOME/Physics/DischargeInception` is the simplest way.
 To see available setup options, run

 .. code-block:: text

    python3 setup.py --help

-For example, to set up a new problem in :file:`$DISCHARGE_HOME/MyApplications/MyStreamerInception` for a cylinder geometry, run
+For example, to set up a new problem in :file:`$DISCHARGE_HOME/MyApplications/MyDischargeInception` for a cylinder geometry, run

 .. code-block:: text

-   python3 setup.py -base_dir=MyApplications -app_name=MyStreamerInception -geometry=Cylinder
+   python3 setup.py -base_dir=MyApplications -app_name=MyDischargeInception -geometry=Cylinder

 This will set up a new problem in a cylinder geometry (defined in :file:`Geometries/Cylinder`).
-The main file is named :file:`program.cpp`` and contains default implementations for the required input data (see :ref:`Chap:StreamerInceptionInputData`).
+The main file is named :file:`program.cpp`` and contains default implementations for the required input data (see :ref:`Chap:DischargeInceptionInputData`).

 Example programs